hacl-star/hacl-star/README.md

 It contains contributions from many researchers at INRIA and Microsoft Research, and is being actively developed and maintained within [Project Everest].

-For questions and comments, please contact the current maintainers at:
+For questions and comments, or if you want to contribute to the project, do contact the current maintainers at:
 * Benjamin Beurdouche (benjamin.beurdouche@inria.fr)
 * Karthikeyan Bhargavan (karthikeyan.bhargavan@inria.fr)